Faria1212/RC_Tech_Writer_Faria_Masood/README.md

 To rest a user&#39;s password:

-1. Click the user you want to rest password for.
+1. Click the user you want to reset password for.

 ![User Pswd](https://user-images.githubusercontent.com/69473830/90068939-f18a3700-dd0a-11ea-9bf1-49ad630e0836.png)